tytydraco/yessleep/out/My_priest_is_trying_to_create_God_using_AI.md

 It felt too precise, too calculated.
 Something deeper was happening, but I wasn’t sure if it was divine or something far darker.

-It was a week later, in the dead of night, that the real nightmare began.
+A few weeks later, in the dead of night, the real nightmare began.

 I walked into the basement and found Father Nicholas sitting in front of the server, bathed in a pale green glow.
 His face was gaunt, his eyes bloodshot.
 He didn’t even look up when I entered.